+40314336960

 Hotel History

-A tradition of hospitality started 100 years ago!
+A tradition of hospitality that began 100 years ago!

-“Pestera House” was the first construction inaugurated on September 21, 1923.
-The legendary Niculaie Butmăloiu was among the first period builders.
-Pestera Hotel continues a tradition of hospitality started about 100 years ago!
+"Casa Peștera" was the first building inaugurated on September 21, 1923.
+Among the early innkeepers was the legendary Niculaie Butmăloiu.
+The Peștera Hotel continues a tradition of hospitality that began almost 100 years ago!

 1923 - 1940